eduramiba/webcam-capture-driver-native/README.md

 # How to use

-1. Download this repository and run `mvn install`
-2. Add `com.github.eduramiba:webcam-capture-driver-native:1.0.0-SNAPSHOT` dependency to your application.
+1. Add `io.github.eduramiba:webcam-capture-driver-native:1.0.0` dependency to your application.
-3. Use the driver with `Webcam.setDriver(new NativeDriver())`
+2. Use the driver with `Webcam.setDriver(new NativeDriver())`
-4. List the devices with `Webcam.getWebcams()` as normal and use the library in your preferred way.
+3. List the devices with `Webcam.getWebcams()` as normal and use the library in your preferred way.
 In JavaFX it's recommended to do it as in the example below.

 # Simple example with JavaFX